“Focusing in the fog”, Domus #958, March 28, 2012

 Our train cuts through a desaturated dawn.
 Hazy, fleeting images of a carefully constructed landscape flash by in various shades of gray.
 The track runs perfectly parallel to an unswerving canal.
 Perpendicular to this connective corridor, endless rows of similar trees rhythmically emerge out of the thick of the mist.
 More and more signs of a meticulous modern world appear under the sun’s slowly rise.
 The free newspaper offered at the station declares that people living here are the happiest in the world, yet the mood is sad.
 Globalization brought quick ecstasy but a draining hangover.
 The idea of progress has become suspicious.
 Beliefs are regressive; tastes yearn for long-gone eras.
 Even architects over here profess a nostalgic modernity, romantically reviving radical schemes from the past.
 ‘Now that we have seen the future, can we please go back?’ they wonder.

-Our office, SOIL, is across the ocean in what once was the New World.
+Our office, SO–IL, is across the ocean in what once was the New World.
 Founded in New York at the beginning of the decay, it has provided shelter for natives of countries in various states of anguish, be it looming bankruptcy, ideological hollowness, or rising extremism.
 Voluntarily exiled from our frustrated utopias or unattained Shangri-Las, designing today for us is a quest for new common meaning in an evolving socio-political and cultural environment.
 We search for ‘growth-within’ at a time when the notion of progress has become suspicious.

 ‘To be determined’ has been our impulsive battle cry and modus operandi.
 While modern states go awry in their inability to reconcile inconsistencies inherent in reality, we question whether architecture has to be deductive and exact, and to what extent it can be shaped by fleeting uncertainties — whether those be programmatic, social, meteorological, or cultural.
 We are determined to work on projects that frame types and degrees of indeterminacy, projects that invite external activation or subjective reading.
 We relinquish control to introduce deliberate ambiguity.
 We believe that through leaving things open and unfulfilled we can introduce an appropriable space for common exchange.
 Varying widely in scale and life expectancy, we create projects that through mediating layers define a multitude of charged voids.
 This issue introduces two projects in which this space-in-between materializes.